kenlasko/k8s/mariadb/README.md

 * [UCDialplans](/ucdialplans)
 * [VaultWarden](/vaultwarden)

 All databases are replicated to 3 Kubernetes nodes using Galera for high-availability.
-It is also replicated to a [standalone MariaDB instance(/mariadb-standalone)], should the Galera cluster go down.
+It is also replicated to a [standalone MariaDB instance](/mariadb-standalone), should the Galera cluster go down.
 For even more resilience, the databases are replicated to a Docker-based MariaDB instance running on the NAS as well as a remote MariaDB instance running in Oracle Cloud.

-This will eventually be replaced by the [MariaDB Operator](https://github.com/mariadb-operator/mariadb-operator) once all the issues have been sorted out.
+This has been replaced by the [MariaDB Operator](https://github.com/mariadb-operator/mariadb-operator).
+Repo information can be found [here](/mariadb-galera)

 # Restore databases
 1. On NAS01, go to `/share/backup/mariadb` and rename desired backup to `mariadb-backup.sql`